PaulWheatcroft/payment/docs/index.md

 - <span style="background-color: #ffcfc5;">More expensive - *as there is more infrastructure*</span>
 - <span style="background-color: #ffcfc5;">More to manage - *there is more to deploy and maintain*</span>

-Integrating with a backend solution would enable the invoice lookup.
+> Preferred Choice: Integrating with a backend solution would enable the invoice lookup.
 Also transaction can be store in an ACID database such as PostgreSQL to ensure the integrity of the data.

 ## Payment Service